Cassin01/emacs-key-source.nvim/README.md

 # emacs-key-source.txt

-Key sources for Emacs-keybindings that require some arguments.
+Key sources for some Emacs-keybindings.

 ## Modules